Land’s End, Longships Lighthouse and Sennen Cove, Cornwall

 Offshore from Land’s End is the exposed Longships Lighthouse which is enveloped in crashing waves during Atlantic storms.
-Just a short distance along the South West Coast Path to the north is Sennan Cove, a pretty fishing village first established as a Trust Port in 1907.
+Just a short distance along the South West Coast Path to the north is Sennen Cove, a pretty fishing village first established as a Trust Port in 1907.

 Land’s End

 Land’s End can seem like a bit of a mad place at first with a commercial tourist trap, but there is so much more to this location if you take time to escape from the bustle.
-The whole area is designated as ‘Area of Outstanding Natural Beauty’ and is home to over 220 species of flowering plant, 81 species of lichen, a range of birds including the elusive chough and passing whales and dolphins.
+The whole area is designated as an ‘Area of Outstanding Natural Beauty’ and is home to over 220 species of flowering plants, 81 species of lichen, and a range of birds including the elusive chough and passing whales and dolphins.

 The sign and the Touristy Bit!

 Land’s End is busy, there is no escaping the fact.
-In the winter months it can still be busy although many of the shops are closed and the parking is free.
+In the winter months, it can still be busy although many of the shops are closed and the parking is free.
 If you like touristy shops and recreations of ancient stories then the visitors centre is worth visiting as you wander down to the sign and the cliff tops.

 The Cliffs

-The main attraction at Land’s end for most people is the rugged landscape, the crashing Atlantic waves and the tall granite cliffs.
+The main attraction at Land’s End for most people is the rugged landscape, the crashing Atlantic waves and the tall granite cliffs.
 These cliffs stretch both north and south from the car parking area and are exquisite examples of granite sea cliffs.
 There are offshore islands called Enys Dodnan with its iconic arch and the Armed Knight which are both a gentle walk from the tourist area.
 Tucked into a small cove called Gamper Bay below the Iron Age Fort are the remains of RMS Mülheim which ran aground in 2003.
 Now she is just a tangled mess of rusting metal but worth the scramble down to the cove to see.

 Longships Lighthouse